An Experienced Renovator Takes on Her Integrated Kitchen Remodel with Sweeten

 Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.Start your renovation

-To achieve that look without the price tag, they designed the kitchen using the IKEA planner tool and sent a PDF of the design to a cabinet manufacturer who outfitted the IKEA cabinet boxes with all custom doors.
-Opting for stock bases saved the couple $25,000!
+To achieve the kitchen design on budget, they designed the kitchen using the IKEA planner tool and sent a PDF of the design to a cabinet manufacturer who outfitted the IKEA cabinet boxes with all custom doors.
+Opting for stock bases saved the couple $25,000.

 The overall flow improved greatly, thanks to the separate wall ovens and cooktop.
 Plus, with the refrigerator outside of the main cooking area, it’s easy for guests to grab drinks.
-The refrigerator is also flanked by tall pantries and cabinets that hold cleaning supplies, including a narrow unit for brooms and mops, and all of the base cabinets have deep drawers with organizers.
+The refrigerator is also flanked by tall pantries and cabinets that hold cleaning supplies.
+Similarly, a narrow unit stores brooms and mops, and all of the base cabinets have deep drawers with organizers.
 There’s also a unit of freezer drawers, ideal for Sally who batch cooks on the weekends.

 Sally had a strong perspective and sense of what she wanted for her kitchen renovation, and she found a contractor who brought her vision to life.
 “The number one thing I did right was to hire the right contractor,” she said.
-Before she chose her contractor, she met Sweeten’s Client Services team at a happy hour event.
-They shared advice with her on how to compare contractors, which she used to great effect.
-“During the job they reached out several times to see how it was going.
+Before she chose her contractor, Sweeten shared advice with her on how to compare contractors, which she used to great effect.
+“During the job, they reached out several times to see how it was going.
 If I’d had any challenges with my contractor, which I didn’t, I knew they were there to advise and help me out.”

-Now, a four-time renovator, Sally has a lot of advice to share to fellow and future renovators.
-Here’s one of her pearls of wisdom: “You’re going to be making so many choices it will make your head spin.
+Now, a four-time renovator, Sally has a lot of advice to share with fellow renovators.
+“You’re going to be making so many choices it will make your head spin.
 Resist the urge to choose the trendiest or fanciest option at every single decision point.
 You want one thing, like a marble backsplash, to stand out as the focal point, then maybe a few smaller things, like brass cabinet hardware that picks up the brass in the faucets or in the light fixtures.
 Let the rest of your choices be the plain backdrop that lets these few gems shine,” she said.